Flank/flank-dashboard/docs/12_state_management_investigation.md

 4. Doesn't have a possibility to [Undo/Redo](#Undo/Redo-5) actions.
 5. Preferable in small and middle-sized projects.

-# Criteria glossary

-**_Asynchronous_** - means a unit of work runs separately from the main application thread and notifies the calling thread of its completion, failure, or progress.
-**_Reactivity_** - how well app can react to the changes (basic component for reacting is streams so how well it supports data updates from streams).
-**_Boilerplate absence_** - in this case, means how many a programmer must write code(create files) to do minimal jobs.
-**_Maintainability_** - how an application is understood, repaired, or enhanced.
-**_State snapshot_** - is the state of an application at a particular point in time.
-**_Debugging_** - how easy to find issues in the application code.
-**_Undo/Redo actions_** - support of jumps to the past or to the future of the application state.
-**_Testability_** - each part of the state management's code easy to test.
-**_Easy to learn / Namings_** - how hard or easy to learn the state management's concept and how intuitive building blocks(classes, functions or widgets) of the state management are?
-**_State Mutability / Immutability_** - A mutable state is a state that can be changed after we create it.
-The immutable state is a state that cannot be changed.
-**_Flutter integration / Reusability_** - do we have an opportunity to use the package outside of flutter?
-How easy the package logic can be reused?
-**_Analytics/Centralized_** - how easy to make centralized analytics.

 > What was the outcome of the project?